-Well, it’s not just a remarkable product, it’s the remarkable marketing too, because Seth Godin’s definition of remarkable is simply that it is worth remarking about.
-It doesn’t have to be the best, it doesn’t have to be the most interesting, the most useful, the most helpful, the most value added, it just has to have something.
+Well, it’s not just a remarkable product, it’s remarkable marketing too because Seth Godin’s definition of remarkable is simply that it is worth remarking about.
+It doesn’t have to be the best, it doesn’t have to be the most interesting, the most useful, the most helpful, the most value-added, it just has to have something.

 Just something about it that you want to talk about, yeah.
 It’s a huge challenge, especially when you’ve got a product that is somehow controlled or related or somehow very similar to your competitors.
 The question is what does make it remarkable.
 And we have to find out what that thing is, and it won’t be the obvious thing.
 That’s what I’ve learned over the years.
 Just because it’s bigger isn’t better.
 It might be bigger but nobody cares.
 The question is what makes that thing remarkable.
 And it’s a huge challenge.
 If you get it right, it works; if you don’t get it right, keep working on it.

-What would be your favorite remarkable campaigns that is not yours, but is out in the world crushing it.
+What would be your favorite remarkable campaign that is not yours, but is out in the world crushing it?